I am a Paula’s Choice fan girl. When she speaks skincare, I usually listen.

 Why Using A Serum As Makeup Primer Makes Sense

-A lot of serums, like Paula’s Choice Super Antioxidant Concentrate Serum and Paula’s Choice Resist Intensive Wrinkle-Repair Retinol Serum, are infused with silicones too, so they provide the same benefits.
+A lot of silicones-based serums, like Paula’s Choice Super Antioxidant Concentrate Serum and Paula’s Choice Resist Intensive Wrinkle-Repair Retinol Serum, can do the same.

 The Problem With Using Serum As Makeup Primer

 There’s a reason why your serum goes on BEFORE your moisturizer.
 Moisturizers create a barrier on the skin that locks moisture (and everything else that’s on the skin) in.

 If you do serum first and moisturizer second, your serum won’t have any chance to evaporate into thin air.
 But do it the other way around and that lightweight serum will find it really hard to pass through your moisturizer.